 Nevertheless, having a classification process that puts policies in place for hiring and managing your independent workforce is incredibly important.
 Misclassifying an employee as an independent contractor can result in costly legal consequences that can be detrimental to your business.

 Yes, classification can be complicated, but here are 10 main differences between independent contractors and employees that can help your business remain compliant.

 Independents may be sole proprietors, or have an incorporated business.
 They have built these businesses around specialized services they provide—it’s not uncommon for independents to have a business name and perform work for multiple employers.
 Think of your relationship with an independent contractor as a business-to-business relationship.
 It can be easy to fall into the trap of treating them like an employee, but doing so can put you at risk for misclassification.

 While independents come from and work in virtually every sector of the economy, most demonstrate a high level of specialization in their industry.
-In fact, 60 % of independents say they get work assignments because they offer a specialized skill that requires certification, special training, or education.
+In fact, the majority of independents say they get work assignments because they offer a specialized skill that requires certification, special training, or education.

 Rather than working for a specific salary, independent contractors submit invoices for their work.
 Pay and payment terms should be discussed during initial contract negotiations.
 Independent contractors may have a standard billing rate for their services, or their rate may vary depending on the type of work you are looking for.
 Be sure to discuss how and when you’d like the contractor to invoice you for work completed, as well as how and when you will pay them after receiving an invoice.

 Because independent contractors are their own business entity, a client cannot determine their work hours.
 They alone are responsible for fulfilling the work agreement—when they work and the hours they keep is completely up to them.